UweGerdes/frontend-development/docker/README.md

 During developement I've used apt-cacher-ng docker to speed up the building of the docker baseimage.
 The cache settings are included in the baseimage and reused for other builds based on that image.

-I'm using some firewall settings - make sure the localhost port 3142 is open for docker server (mine works in the subnet 172.17.0.0/24).
+I'm using some firewall settings on my local system.
+Make sure the localhost port 3142 is open for docker server (mine works in the subnet 172.17.0.0/24), in the commands you find $(hostname -i) which should echo your local ip address.

 ### [apt-cacher-ng](https://hub.docker.com/r/sameersbn/apt-cacher-ng/)